ladybirdweb/faveo-server-images/docs/installation/providers/community/debian.md

     php-mbstring php-mysql php-xml php-zip
 ```

+### d.
+Composer(Optional)
-**Composer:** After you're done installing PHP, you'll need the Composer dependency manager.
+After you're done installing PHP, you'll need the Composer dependency manager.

 ```sh
 sudo apt install -y composer
 ```

+### e.
+MariaDB
+The official Faveo installation uses Mysql as the database system and **this is the only official system we support**.
+While Laravel technically supports PostgreSQL and SQLite, we can't guarantee that it will work fine with Faveo as we've never tested it.
+Feel free to read [Laravel's documentation](https://laravel.com/docs/database#configuration) on that topic if you feel adventurous.

-**MariaDB:** Install MariaDB.
+Install MariaDB.
 Note that this only installs the package, but does not setup Mysql.
 This is done later in the instructions:

 ```sh
 sudo apt install -y mariadb-server